Columbus OVI / DUI Lawyer

 - Alcohol and drug treatment programs,

 - Court costs and fees.

 If you have refused any chemical testing for an OVI in Ohio, your license will automatically be suspended, also known as an administrative license suspension.
-An ALS will occur if a driver refuses chemical testing of the blood, breath or urine.
+An ALS will occur if a driver refuses chemical testing of the blood, breath, or urine.
 A person whose license has been suspended has 30 days to request a hearing to review the suspension.
 This suspension is different from a license suspension after an OVI conviction.
 An ALS is civil in nature and used only for chemical testing refusals, whereas a suspension upon an OVI conviction is a criminal penalty.

-Some defenses to OVI charges in Ohio will from faulty chemical testing.
-For example, erroneous results from blood, breath or urine tests can appear if the tests were administered improperly, the tests were inconclusive, the tests were tainted from outside factors, or if the breathalyzer machine was not properly calibrated.
-Other defenses can include violations of your constitutional rights, such as failure of the law enforcement officer to read your Miranda warnings, the arresting officer did not have probable cause to stop your car, or the officer induced you to answer questions after your were in custody and had requested an attorney.
-It is important to talk to your attorney about the defenses that may be applicable to your particular case because the facts and details of OVI charge are different in every situation.
+Some defenses to OVI charges in Ohio will be from faulty chemical testing.
+For example, erroneous results from blood, breath, or urine tests can appear if the tests were administered improperly, the tests were inconclusive, the tests were tainted from outside factors, or if the breathalyzer machine was not properly calibrated.
+Other defenses can include violations of your constitutional rights, such as failure of the law enforcement officer to read your Miranda warnings, the arresting officer did not have probable cause to stop your car, or the officer induced you to answer questions after you were in custody and had requested an attorney.
+It is important to talk to your attorney about the defenses that may be applicable to your particular case because the facts and details of OVI charges are different in every situation.

 Mothers Against Drunk Driving – This national nonprofit organization’s goal is to stop drunk driving, prevent crimes resulting from drinking and driving, and support the victims of drunk driving crimes.MADD Ohio 5900 Roche Drive #250 Columbus, OH 43229 Phone: (614) 885-6233